torrejonv/teranode/docs/services/blockAssembly.md

 - In case of an error at any point in the process, the block is invalidated through the Blockchain Client.

-¡

 ### 3.5.
 Processing Subtrees and Blocks from other Nodes and Handling Forks and Conflicts

 The block assembly service subscribes to the Blockchain service, and receives notifications (`model.NotificationType_Block`) when a new block is received from another node.
 The logic for processing these blocks can be found in the `BlockAssembler.go` file, `startChannelListeners` function.

-We have 3 scenarios to consider:
+Once a new block has been received from another node, there are 4 scenarios to consider:

 ### 3.5.1.
 The block received is the same as the current chaintip (i.e. the block we have already seen).

-In this case, the service does nothing.
+In this case, the block notification is redundant, and refers to a block that the service already considers the current chaintip.
+The service does nothing.

 ### 3.5.2.
 The block received is a new block, and it is the new chaintip.

+In this scenario, another node has mined a new block that is now the new chaintip.

-In this case, the services need to "move up" the block.
+The service needs to "move up" the block.
 By this, we mean the process to identify transactions included in the new block (so we do not include them in future blocks) and to process the coinbase UTXOs (so we can include them in future blocks).

 ![block_assembly_move_up.svg](img%2Fplantuml%2Fblockassembly%2Fblock_assembly_move_up.svg)